 IS IT THE IRS OR IS IT A SCAM?

-The IRS does not initiate contact with taxpayers by email or text message to request personal or financial information.
+The IRS does not initiate contact with taxpayers by email, text message or social media to request personal or financial information.
 The most common scams are phone calls and emails from thieves who pretend to be from the IRS.
 Scammers use the IRS name, logo or a fake web site to try and steal money and even identity from taxpayers.